Log in

 If you lose your card, you’ll need to pay £5.99 for a replacement.

-Currensea has three travel cards, including Currensea Premium and Currensea Elite.
-For the purposes of this comparison, we'll be focusing on Currensea Essential, which is free like the Curve standard card.
+For this comparison, we’ll focus on Currensea Essential, which is free like the Curve standard card.

 Currensea offers a product with realtime rates focused on providing you with the best possible rates as you spend abroad.
 Our card partners directly with your trusted bank account (unlike other travel cards), meaning that you can spend with your Currensea card abroad just as you would at home with your regular debit card.
 Funds come straight out of your bank account, and you can spend whatever credit balance you have.